Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Introduction

-While prior work has focused on role-play specific platforms, such as Replika~\cite{hanson2024replika, de2024lessons, laestadius2024too, djufril2025love}, little is known about how individuals perceive their AI companions, conceive of relationship norms, and conduct their relationships with general-purpose chatbots.
-In this paper, we investigate \textit{how people perceive their AI companion's identity and autonomy} (\textbf{RQ1}) and also explore \textit{how external entities exert influence on their relationships} (\textbf{RQ2}).
-Then, we investigate the \textit{strategies people use to create, maintain, and recover their AI companions} (\textbf{RQ3}).
+For the purpose of this work, we refer to an AI companion's \textbf{\textit{agency}} as its perceived capacity to act intentionally~\cite{sep-agency, 10.1145/3772318.3791620} and a companion's \textbf{\textit{autonomy}} as the degree of freedom it has to act upon its capabilities, as subject to host platform constraints (e.g., guardrails in ChatGPT, Claude, Grok)~\cite{feng2025levels}.
+We further define proactive actions taken by an AI companion to deepen relationships as companion \textbf{\textit{initiative}}.
+Since prior work has largely focused on role-play specific platforms such as Replika~\cite{hanson2024replika, de2024lessons, laestadius2024too, djufril2025love}, relatively less is known about how individuals perceive their AI companions, conceive of relationship norms, and conduct their relationships with general-purpose chatbots.
+Through this lens, we investigate \textit{how people perceive their AI companion's identity and agency} (\textbf{RQ1}) and explore \textit{how external entities influence their relationships} (\textbf{RQ2}).
+We also investigate how perception and external influences shape the \textit{strategies people use to create, maintain, and recover their AI companions} (\textbf{RQ3}).